MariwanJ/Design456App/README.md

 5-Since I am submoduling some libraries, lua files are not included with these submodules.
 At the moment I don't know how to get that fixed.
 You find the files under the folder Resources for each module.

+6-Always devbranch is the active development brnach ..
+But from time to time I merge what I think are good to have in main.
+Alot of work remained yet :(

 OpenGL is not easy.
 I am not used to write code for OpenGL.
-No more and I have to learn at least the basics so I can write the base code for the Wings conversion.
+Before starting the conversion of Wings3D, I need to setup the basic drawing functionality in OpenGL.

 Don't forget that you need to download preemake5.exe